digital-asset/docs.daml.com/docs/3.0.0/docs/tools/daml-shell/index.rst

    │ 12     │ 00844b2f4a2fb8ff73fe… │          │ 00bc875c5ee7cc6adb11a48a2cb4272e4374affa94f23cb8a7b358946f3bd5c4b4ca0212209cb5521de33a5a2d931e0b97a312753d772e55529bc086e0fb75376123131b6f │
    └────────┴───────────────────────┴──────────┴────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘

-Individual exercises can be looked up by event ID:
+To look up individual exercises, use the event ID:

 ::